profmaddo/Go-Lang-Web-Journey-with-Marco-Maddo/lecture01/LECTURE-01.md

 ```bash
 go run main.go
 ```
-4. Open your browser and access:
+4. Open your browser and access :
 ```
 http://localhost:8080/
 http://localhost:8080/about